-If you do not obtain precertification for your hospitalization, stay at a facility for treatment of mental and nervous disorders and/or substance abuse, stay at a skilled nursing facility, or the outpatient procedures listed above, then you will be subject to the reduction in benefits as a penalty for non-compliance.
+If you do not obtain precertification for your hospitalization, stay at a facility for treatment of mental and nervous disorders and/or substance abuse, stay at a skilled nursing facility, or certain outpatient procedures, then you will be subject to the reduction in benefits as a penalty for non-compliance.
 The amount of the benefit reduction is listed in the Schedule of Benefits.
 The benefit reduction does not apply to: (i) charges for inpatient services and treatment at a PPO facility; or (ii) charges for outpatient surgery services at a PPO facility.